adamant/adamant.language.reference/namespaces-and-usings.md

 ## Declaration Visibility

 Namespaces are searched from inside out for a name.
-If a name in a nested package is visible outside that package (i.e. it is public or published), they it is in scope inside that namespace and all namespaces nested inside it.
+If a matching declaration is found in the namespace, then resolution stops.
+Otherwise, declarations in nested namespaces visible from the current code are searched.
+All declarations in nested namespaces are considered together so that declarations in two different sub-namespaces could cause ambiguity.
+Then the containing namespace of the namespace currently being searched is checked.
 This means that all declarations will be visible in the global namespace.
-If an identifer corresponds to multiple identifiers when viewed from a given namespace, then references to it are ambiguous and must be disambiguated either by overloading, or by a using statement.
+If a declaration with the same name whose type doesn't match the usage is found, name resolution continues to search.

 ## Using Directives